JimDesu/basis-lang/spec.md

 The mode contracts at implicit parameters follow the same R1-and-R2-style discipline: at the call site, REFERENCE and READ implicits require an initialized matching slot in the caller's scope; PRODUCE implicits require either an initialized or uninitialized matching slot (the productive write makes either acceptable on the callee side).
 The caller's analysis records the implicit's call-site role exactly as it would for an explicit argument at the same mode.

 A constraint specific to implicit context parameters: **implicit parameters cannot carry default declarations from class instances.** Where a class declares a method whose signature includes implicit parameters, the resolution at the dispatch site uses the dispatching frame's lexical scope, not the instance's defining-frame scope; the instance has no role in supplying values for the implicit slots.
 The motivation is to keep implicit resolution lexically transparent: the values come from where the call is made, not from where the dispatched implementation was defined.
 The constraint composes with the class-system mechanics in §9 without further interaction.

-Internal grammar of the slash-list — whether commas are required, how the slash binds against indentation, how the implicit list interacts with the `-> name` clause — is OQ-20, forwarded to the typechecker-implementation thread; the spec admits the modes uniformly and forwards the syntactic detail.

 ### 6.12 Parameter-Mode Invariance Under Mark Subsumption